 There are three main PayPal transfer options.
 A standard PayPal transfer should reach your bank account in 1-5 business days.
-An instant transfer will only take about 30 minutes, but you’ll pay a fee of 1% of the transaction amount or $10, whichever is lower.
+An instant transfer will only take about 30 minutes, but you’ll pay a fee of 1.75% of the transaction amount.
 Finally, you can request a check from PayPal, but this option takes 1-2 weeks, and you’ll be charged a $1.50 fee.

 Once the money is in your bank account, you can make a normal credit card payment.
 Involving PayPal just makes the whole process take longer, cost more, or both.

 PayPal with Third-Party Services

 If you’re set on using PayPal without transferring money to your bank account, you can use a PayPal credit card in conjunction with third-party services like Plastiq to pay a credit card bill.
 With this option, you just need to provide information about the payment, the recipient, and your credit card.

 However, services like Plastiq will generally charge you a convenience fee of around 3% of the transaction amount.
 You’ll save a lot of money in the long run if you don’t take this route.